-Payment at Maturity: If you hold your Notes to maturity, you will receive on the Maturity Date a cash payment per \$1,000 principal amount Note that calculated as follows:
+Payment at Maturity: If you hold the Notes to maturity, you will receive on the Maturity Date a cash payment per \$1,000 principal amount Note that you hold determined as follows:

-• If the Final Level is greater than the Initial Level, you will receive a payment per \$1,000 principal amount Note
+If the Final Level is greater than the Initial Level, you will receive a payment per \$1,000 principal amount Note calculated as follows:

-$1,000 + [1,000 \times Index Return]$
+$$1,000 + [$1,000 \times Index Return \times Upside Leverage Factor]$

-If the Final Level is equal to or less than the Initial Level, you will receive a payment of \$1,000 per \$1,000 principal
+If the Final Level is less than or equal to the Initial Level, you will receive a payment of \$1,000 per \$1,000 principal

-Any payment on the Notes, including the Coupon Payments and any payment at maturity, is not guaranteed by any third party and is subject to both the creditworthiness of the Issuer and to the exercise of any U.K. Bail-in Power by the relevant U.K. resolution authority.
+Any payment on the Notes is not guaranteed by any third party and is subject to both the creditworthiness of the Issuer and to the exercise of any U.K. Bail-in Power by the relevant U.K. resolution authority.
 If Barclays Bank PLC were to default on its payment obligations or become subject to the exercise of any U.K. Bail-in Power (or any other resolution measure) by the relevant U.K. resolution authority, you might not receive any amounts owed to you under the Notes.
-See "Consent to U.K. Bail-in Power" and "Selected Risk Considerations" in this pricing supplement and "Risk Factors" in the accompanying prospectus supplement for more information.
+See "Consent to U.K. Bail-in Power" and "Selected Risk Considerations" in this pricing supplement and "Risk Factors" in the accompanying